-- 1. Elevation.
-All new construction and substantial improvements shall be elevated on piling or columns so that the bottom of the lowest horizontal structural member of the lowest floor (excluding the piling or columns) is elevated to or above the greater of the base flood elevation or the ABFE base flood level. plus a minimum of 2 feet of freeboard as set forth in subsection 10-5.5.n, with all space below the lowest floor's supporting member open so as not to impede the flow of water, except for breakaway walls as provided for in subsection 10-5.18.b.4(b). - 2.
-Structural Support
+1. Elevation.
+All new construction and substantial improvements shall be elevated on piling or columns so that the bottom of the lowest horizontal structural member of the lowest floor (excluding the piling or columns) is elevated to or above the greater of the base flood elevation, or the ABFE or the PBFE base flood level, plus a minimum of two (2) feet of freeboard as set forth in subsection 10-5.5, Definition, with all space below the lowest floor's supporting member open so as not to impede the flow of water, except for breakaway walls as provided for in subsection 10-5.18b,4(b).

+2. Structural Support

-- (a) All new construction and substantial improvements shall be securely anchored on piling or columns. - (b) The pile or column foundation and structure attached thereto shall be anchored to resist flotation, collapse or lateral movement due to the effects of wind and water loading values each of which shall have a one percent chance of being equaled or exceeded in any given year (100-year mean recurrence interval). - (c) There shall be no fill used for structural support. - 3.
+- (a) All new construction and substantial improvements shall be securely anchored on piling or columns. - (b) The pile or column foundation and structure attached thereto shall be anchored to resist flotation, collapse or lateral movement due to the effects of wind and water loading values each of which shall have a one percent_chance of being equaled or exceeded in any given year (100-year mean recurrence interval). - (c) There shall be no fill used for structural support. - 3.
 Certification.
-A registered professional engineer or architect shall develop or review the structural design specifications and plans for the construction and shall certify that the design and methods of construction to be used are in accordance with accepted standards of practice for compliance with the provisions of subsections 10-5.18.b.1 and 10-5.18.b.2 (a) and (b). - 4.
-Space below the Lowest Floor. - (a) Any alteration, repair, reconstruction or improvement to a structure started after the enactment of this section shall not enclose the space below the lowest floor unless breakaway walls, open wood lattice-work or insect screening are used as provided for in this section. - (b) Breakaway walls, open wood lattice-work or insect screening shall be allowed below the base flood elevation provided that they are intended to collapse under wind and water loads without causing collapse, displacement or other structural damage to the elevated portion of the building or supporting foundation system.
-Breakaway walls shall be designed for a safe loading resistance of not less than ten (10) and no more than twenty (20) pounds per square foot.
-Use of breakaway walls which exceed a design safe loading of twenty (20) pounds per square foot (either by design or when so required by local or State codes) may be permitted only if a registered professional engineer or architect certifies that the designs proposed meet the following conditions. - (1) Breakaway wall collapse shall result from a water load less than that which would occur during the base flood; and
+A registered professional engineer or architect shall develop or review the structural design specifications and plans for the construction and shall certify that the design and methods of construction to be used are in accordance with accepted standards of practice for compliance with the provisions of subsections 10-5.18b,1 and 10-5.18b,2 (a) and (b). - 4.
+Space below the Lowest Floor. - (a) Any alteration, repair, reconstruction or improvement to a structure started after the enactment of this section shall not enclose the space below the lowest floor unless breakaway walls, open wood lattice-work or insect screening are used as provided for in this section.

-- The elevated portion of the building and supporting foundation system shall not be subject to collapse, (2) displacement or other structural damage due to the load water wind and of components building all simultaneously on Water loading (structural and non-structural). values used shall be those associated with the base Wind loading values used shall be those required by applicable State or local building standards. - (c) If breakaway walls are utilized, such enclosed space shall be used solely for parking of vehicles, building access, or storage and not for human habitation. - (d) Prior to construction, plans for any breakaway wall must be submitted to the construction official for approval. - c.
+- (b) Breakaway walls, open wood lattice-work or insect screening shall be allowed below the base flood elevation provided that they are intended to collapse under wind and water loads without causing collapse, displacement or other structural damage to the elevated portion of the building or supporting foundation system.
+Breakaway walls shall be designed for a safe loading resistance of not less than ten and no more than 20 pounds per square foot.
+Use of breakaway walls which exceed a design safe loading of 20 pounds per square foot (either by design or when so required by local or state codes) may be permitted only if a registered professional engineer or architect certifies that the designs proposed meet the following conditions. - (1) Breakaway wall collapse shall result from a water load less than that which would occur during the base flood: and - (2) The elevated portion of the building and supporting foundation system shall not be subject to collapse, displacement or other structural damage due to the effects of wind and water load acting simultaneously on all building components (structural and non-structural).
+Water loading values used shall be those associated with the base flood.
+Wind loading values used shall be those required by applicable State or local building standards. - (c) If breakaway walls are utilized, such enclosed space shall be used solely for parking of vehicles, building access, or storage and not for human habitation. - (d) Prior to construction, plans for any breakaway wall must be submitted to the construction official for approval. - c.
 Sand Dunes.
-There shall be no man-made alteration of sand dunes, within Zones VE and V on community's DFIRM, which would increase potential flood damage.
+There shall be no man-made alteration of sand dunes, within Zones VE and V on community's DFIRM or PFIRM, which would increase potential flood damage.